 The sale of used or reconditioned goods bearing a plaintiff's trademark without adequate disclosure of the goods' status can constitute actionable infringement.
 Champion Spark Plug Co. v.
-Sanders, 331 U.S. 125, 67 S.Ct.
+Sanders, 331 U.S. 125, 67 S. Ct.
 1136, 91 L. Ed.
 1386 (1947) is the seminal case on this theory of relief.
 In Champion, the Supreme Court held that used goods can be sold under the trademark owner's trademark in a way that does not confuse the public.
 The public's expectations for used goods are different than for new goods.
 See also Nitro Leisure Prods., L.L.C. v.
 Acushnet Co., 341 F.3d 1356, 1359-60, 1367 (Fed.
 Cir.
-2003)) (applying Eleventh Circuit law to hold that the "material differences" test for the resale of new goods has not replaced the statutory "likelihood of confusion" test in the resale of used or reconditioned trademarked goods) When an infringement claim is grounded in the resale of used or refurbished genuine goods bearing a plaintiff's trademark, the inquiry should focus on whether material differences exist and not the seven-factor test set forth above.
+2003) (applying Eleventh Circuit law to hold that the "material differences" test for the resale of new goods has not replaced the statutory "likelihood of confusion" test in the resale of used or refurbished genuine goods bearing a plaintiff's trademark, the inquiry should focus on whether material differences exist and not the seven-factor test set forth above.